Environment and sustainability

 Recycling in the Residences

-Please use black bags for your general waste rubbish, clear bags for your recycling rubbish and a carrier bag for any food waste.
+Please use black bags for your general waste rubbish.

-The food waste carrier bag needs to be emptied into the ReFood bin in your nearest bin store.
+The food waste carrier bag needs to be emptied into the food waste bin in your nearest bin store.
 Please put the carrier bag in the general waste after use.
-Clear bags can be obtained from the main reception desk at The Ridge, The Edge and The Village Store.

 For more guidance on what can be recycled, contact Andy at email@example.com